 Drawing from our traditions as indigenous Australian desert people, I am able to convey to the audience our knowledge of the cyclic elements of nature and the spirituality of the Dreamtime during the creative process of Aboriginal Sand Panting.

-Scaled to suit the venue, these vibrant images in coloured sand are a popular attraction at festivals, schools, conferences and the like.
+Scaled to suit the venue, these vibrant images in sustainable coloured sand are a popular attraction at festivals, schools, conferences and the like.

 Aboriginal Sand Painting – Team Bonding & Audience Participation

 This traditional Aboriginal Desert art form encourages team bonding and audience participation.
 I explain the Aboriginal cultural significance of the patterns and icons as the participants and I create the Sand Painting together.

 The completed Aboriginal Sand Painting is exposed to the elements and allowed to gradually fade and return to the earth, in keeping with the concept of impermanence.